Quantitative stochastic homogenization and large-scale regularity: Homogenization of the Dirichlet problem

 \emph{Step 3.} We prove that

-Here we just have to estimate the size of the second term in the definition of~$w^\ep$, which should be small in the appropriate norms if the~$\phi_{e_k}$ are, which is controlled by the random variable~$\mathcal{E}(m)$.
+Here we just have to estimate the size of the second term in the definition of~$w^\ep$, which should be small in the appropriate norms if the~$\phi_{e_k}$ are, the latter being controlled by the random variable~$\mathcal{E}(m)$.
 This follows from some fairly straightforward computations.

 We have that

 and therefore

 This yields by~\eqref{e.pointwiseharmch1} that